ARTICLE I. NAME OF ORGANIZATION

 - Cheques shall bear the signatures of any two (2) of the three (3) signing officers.

 ARTICLE IX.
-AMENDMENTS
+PLAGIARISM

 Section 1.
 Bylaws